trussworks/truss-interview/README.md

 ./normalizer < sample.csv > output.csv
 ```

-### JSON:
+### JSON (If you want us to run your code from a browser):

-Please write a static webpage that displays the data contained in
+Please write a static webpage that normalizes and displays the data contained in
 `sample.json`.
 You should write JavaScript (or code that compiles
 to JavaScript) that takes the sample data and formats it according
 to the normalization rules listed below.
 Don't worry about making
-it too fancy -- you can display and style the data however you wish,
+it look too fancy; you can display and style the data however you wish,
 but we will be looking for valid markup.

 ### Normalization rules:

 Normalized, in this case, means:

-- The entire CSV is in the UTF-8 character set.
-- The `Timestamp` column should be formatted in RFC3339 format.
+- The `Timestamp` field should be formatted in RFC3339 format.
-- The `Timestamp` column should be assumed to be in US/Pacific time;
+- The `Timestamp` field should be assumed to be in US/Pacific time;
   please convert it to US/Eastern.
 - All `ZIP` codes should be formatted as 5 digits.
 If there are less
   than 5 digits, assume 0 as the prefix.
-- The `FullName` column should be converted to uppercase.
+- The `FullName` field should be converted to uppercase.
 There will be
   non-English names.
-- The `Address` column should be passed through as is, except for
-  Unicode validation.
-Please note there are commas in the Address
-  field; your CSV parsing will need to take that into account.
-Commas
-  will only be present inside a quoted string.
-- The `FooDuration` and `BarDuration` columns are in HH:MM:SS.MS
+- The `FooDuration` and `BarDuration` fields are in HH:MM:SS.MS
   format (where MS is milliseconds); please convert them to the
   total number of seconds expressed in floating point format.
   You should not round the result.
-- The `TotalDuration` column is filled with garbage data.
+- The `TotalDuration` field is filled with garbage data.
 For each
   row, please replace the value of `TotalDuration` with the sum of
   `FooDuration` and `BarDuration`.
-- The `Notes` column is free form text input by end-users; please do
+- The `Notes` field is free form text input by end-users; please do
-  not perform any transformations on this column.
-If there are invalid
+  not perform any transformations on this field.

+You can assume that the sample data we provide will contain all date
+and time format variants you will need to handle.

+#### For CSV solutions only

+- The entire data set is in the UTF-8 character set.
+- The `Address` field should be passed through as is, except for
+  Unicode validation.
+Please note there are commas in the Address
+  field; your CSV parsing will need to take that into account.
+Commas
+  will only be present inside a quoted string.
+- If there are invalid UTF-8 characters in the `Notes` field, please
-  UTF-8 characters, please replace them with the Unicode Replacement
+  replace them with the Unicode Replacement Character.
-  Character.

 You can assume that the input document is in UTF-8 and that any times
 that are missing timezone information are in US/Pacific.
 If a